jdegand/projection/README.md

 ## Thoughts

 - Didn't add tailwind.
-- Replaced trash svg with a X.  The trash svg didn't show up and this is probably related to Tailwind's absence.
+- Replaced trash svg with a 'X'.
+The trash svg didn't show up and this is probably related to Tailwind's absence.
-- No picture included for the cities section.
+- There is no picture included for the cities section.
 Just added the text cities to divide sections and changed background color.
-- First thought was that I needed a city store.
-Copied and pasted student store and used find and replace to change student to city.
+- My first thought was that I needed a city store.
+I copied and pasted student store and used find and replace to change student to city.
 - I added the city store and city-card component, but I couldn't get the name and the country to actually be in the html.
 - Need inputs for the city properties in the list-item component?
 - I changed the name property binding to `[name]="item.firstname || item.name"` in the `card.component.html`.
 This gives you at least a name property for the cities.